All Episodes

 Everybody thinks he's out there making this speech because he lost the budget debate.

-Everybody's out there making he made the speech today because he took it on the chin.
+Everybody's out there thinking he made the speech today because he took it on the chin.

-Because all the spin on the media all the weekend was that, wow, man, the republicans really cleaned Obama's clock.
+Because all his spin on the media all the weekend was that, wow, man, the Republicans really cleaned Obama's clock.

 So he's got to go out there and he's got to put his hand in the deal now.